 We utilize an annual reporting schedule comprised of four three-month quarters, with an annual accounting period ending on December 31.
 Our quarterly periods end on March 31, June 30, September 30 and December 31.
-The financial results presented herein include activity for the years ended December 31, 2017 and 2016.
+The financial results presented herein include activity for year ended December 31, 2018 and 2017.

-This financial report includes information required in accordance with Article 5:25e of the FSA and contains a discussion on the material events and transactions which relate to the period from January 1, 2017 through January 31, 2018.
+This financial report includes information required in accordance with Article 5:25e of the FSA and contains a discussion on the material events and transactions which relate to the period from January 1, 2018 through January 30, 2019.
 Other than as discussed in this financial report, there have been no other material events or transactions during this period which have impacted the financial position of APAlternative Assets or its group partnerships.